[Updated February 27, 2020]

 C. Do additional obligations of the developer (reimbursement upon non-compliance of the agreed date, memorandum and right of cancellation) apply to preliminary contracts signed prior to January 10, 2020?

-Answer: this question remains unclear.
-The Bill provides for immediate application as of January 10, 2020, but the transitional provisions do not state whether the contracting parties must undertake to modify their previously signed preliminary contract.
-We believe it is important for the government to rapidly clarify this question to allow developers to adopt the appropriate position with their purchaser.
+Answer: This question remains unclear.
+The Bill provides for immediate application as of January 10, 2020, and the Working Document does not provide for a specific response.
+This being said, if we apply a similar logic to the one used in the Working Document regarding the protective measure, we would believe that the additional obligations do not apply.
+However, we believe it is important for the government to rapidly clarify this question to allow developers to adopt the appropriate position with their purchaser.

 By Audrey Robitaille